stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ```
 ---

 **7. Pro tips**
 - Always have a quick look at files with less or head to double check their format.
 - Watch out for data in headers and make sure you don't accidentally include it in your output.
-- Watch out for spaces, especially if you're using awk; if in doubt, use -F"\t".
+- Watch out for spaces, especially if you're using awk - if in doubt, use -F"\t".
 - Build regular expressions slowly, bit by bit.
 - If you did something smart but can't remember what it was, try typing history.
-- man the_name_of_a_command often gives you help.
+- **man the_name_of_a_command** often gives you help.
 - **Google is an excellent resource.** Particularly prioritise results from stackoverflow.com, seqanswers.com and biostars.org.
 ---

 **8. Build your commands slowly**
-If you wanted me to calculate the sum of all of the scores for genes on contig-1 in a bed file, it’s best to run each of the following commands before moving onto the next:
+- If you wanted me to calculate the sum of all of the scores for genes on contig-1 in a bed file, it’s best to run each of the following commands before moving onto the next:

 ```bash
 # check which column is which and if there are any headers
 head -20 bar.bed